aspyatkin/vagrant-helpers/README.md

 1. Prepare `opts.yaml` file applicable to your specific environment and make your source control system ignore it;
 2. Create `opts.example.yaml` file and provide it with sample environment values (like recommended Vagrant box to use and so on);
 3. Use [Vagrant](https://www.vagrantup.com) as usual.

+## Tips
+### opts file
+If you don't want `opts.yaml` file to be located in vagrant project's directory, you can specify an other path to your opts file via `VAGRANT_HELPERS_OPTS` environment variable.

+You have two options:
+- add an environment variable before each vagrant command `VAGRANT_HELPERS_OPTS=my-awesome-opts.yaml vagrant up`
+- put an environment variable to `.env` file located in vagrant project's directory.
+For instance, this file may contain `VAGRANT_HELPERS_OPTS=/absolute/path/to/my/opts/file`

+`VAGRANT_HELPERS_OPTS` may contain either absolute or relative path.
+If relative path is specified, it is considered relative to vagrant projects's directory.

 ## License
 MIT © [Alexander Pyatkin](https://github.com/aspyatkin)